April 3, 2024

 All of the following terminal commands are to be executed from within the PHP folder.

 a.
-Get the installed PHP version.
+Execute the following to get the installed PHP version.
 The following shows the Terminal command followed by its output.

 $ wine php.exe --version